Nationals Sign Francisco Rodriguez To Minor League Deal

-The Nationals and veteran right-hander Francisco Rodriguez have agreed to a minor league contract, reports Ken Rosenthal of FOX Sports (via Twitter).
+The Nationals and veteran right-hander Francisco Rodriguez are nearing agreement on a minor league contract, according to reports from Ken Rosenthal of FOX Sports (via Twitter) and Mark Zuckerman of MASNsports.com (via Twitter).
 FanRag’s Jon Heyman reported earlier today that Washington was pursuing the Beverly Hills Sports Council client, who was released by the Tigers over the weekend.

 The 35-year-old Rodriguez was clobbered for a 7.82 ERA through 25 1/3 innings in Detroit thanks largely to a staggering nine home runs allowed in that small sample of work.
 He’s had success with a diminished fastball in recent seasons, but this year’s average of 88.9 mph is the lowest of his storied career.

-Note: Editor’s Note: an earlier version of this post mistakenly stated that the contract had been finalized.